AHN COVID-19 Safety Policy

 • touching objects or surfaces that have droplets from an infected person, and then touching your mouth or face.

-What Do I Need To Do To Stay Safe?
+What Do I Need to Do to Stay Safe?

 Check local advice where you live, study and work.
 Do it all!